 Default water heater temperature is often 140-170 degrees.
 That’s really hot!
-Lower the maximum to 120 degrees to save energy at your properties.
+Lower the maximum to 120 degrees to save water and energy at your properties.
 And don’t worry: Many modern dishwashers are able to independently boost temperatures above 140 degrees in order to sterilize dishes.

 35. Sweep patios & driveways

 Leaves can clutter patios, decks and driveways, making it tempting to blast them away with a hose.
 Instead, save water and energy by sweeping or raking fallen leaves.
 It’s good exercise too!

 It’s not necessary to flush the toilet after every use.
 And if it’s time to install a new toilet in a unit or common area, consider going with a low-flush model.
 Dual-flush toilets include light and heavy flush options.

 While we’re on the subject of bathrooms, here is your friendly reminder to always wash your hands with water that’s at least 100 degrees or as hot as you can stand.
 Health and public safety take precedence over saving water and energy.
 You can even collect the cold water while it heats up.
 Use it to water plants, or if you’re in the kitchen, capture that cold water in a pot to boil pasta or vegetables or refill your filtered water pitcher.

 More health tips for you: 12 Proven Ways To Prevent Cold & Flu In Multifamily Residences & Commercial Offices